CasperCX/React-Dapp/README.md

 # React-Dapp
-React project with on the Ethereum blockchain
+React project on the Ethereum blockchain